-Parents can set up a family payment method so their children can send them requests to make purchases in the Stadia store.
+Parents can set up a family payment method so any supervised members of the group (such as their children) can send requests to play games or make purchases.
 To manage these settings, use the Stadia family dashboard or the Family Link app on your iPhone or iPad.

-- A computer with access to the internet from a Chrome browser
+- A computer with access to the internet from a Chrome browser.

 - Your preferred payment information.

 If you created a kids profile for your child on Google TV, you'll need to create a Gmail account and password for your child before they can use Stadia.
 Go to https://g.co/yourfamily and click your child's profile to learn how to create a Gmail account.